European Socketed Spearhead | Iron Leaf-Shaped Blade with Rolled Base | 18th Century or Earlier

 Description

-This European socketed spearhead is a remarkable example of early weaponry, crafted with both functionality and artistry in mind.
-Featuring a double-edged, leaf-shaped blade and a rolled socketed base, the design reflects the advanced metalworking skills of European artisans.
-Measuring approximately 9.25 inches in length, this spearhead embodies the balance of practicality and symbolism found in historic European arms.
+This European socketed spearhead is a remarkable example of early weaponry, crafted with both functionality and skilled metalworking in mind.
+Featuring a double-edged, leaf-shaped blade and a rolled socketed base, the design reflects the advanced forging techniques practiced by European blacksmiths.
+The balanced form demonstrates the practical engineering of historic arms, designed to be securely mounted on a wooden shaft while maintaining effective cutting and piercing capability.

 Features

-- Double-edged, leaf-shaped blade for cutting and piercing
+• Double-edged, leaf-shaped blade designed for cutting and piercing

-- Four-sided transition into a rolled socketed base for mounting on a wooden shaft
+• Four-sided transition leading into a rolled socketed base for shaft mounting

 Cultural Significance